hdosanjh/CRWR1200-draft/07-Resources.md

 Also feel free to review your instructor's [Goodreads bookshelf for this course](https://www.goodreads.com/review/list/54311635-ross-laird?shelf=creative-writing-1200&utf8=%E2%9C%93&view=covers).

-## Resources on the course website
+## Resources to improve your writing

 [Starting to Write](http://crwr1200.netlify.com/creativity/2017/08/12/starting-to-write/)